box/box-python-sdk-gen/docs/retention_policy_assignments.md

 ## Get retention policy assignment

-Retrieves a retention policy assignment
+Retrieves a retention policy assignment.

 This operation is performed by calling function `get_retention_policy_assignment_by_id`.